 Your FAQ page can go wrong on so many levels.
 You may feel compelled to put in every bit of information about your product/service.
 However, it must be a perfect balance of what the customer is looking for and also help generate interest in your brand.

-Not everybody that has a question about your product/service will be your customer but they are all potentials.
+Not everybody that has a question about your product/service will be your customer but they are all potential.
 Sometimes, existing customers may want to visit your FAQ page to try a new feature or get help with an old feature.

 For starters, try looking at: